Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Scaling OT Computation

-Recent fundamental investigations have revealed the existence of closed-form solutions for regularized OT on Gaussians \cite{Mallasto2022Entropy-regularizedMeasures}, barycenter of Gaussians \cite{delBarrio2020TheTransportation, JanatiEntropicForm} and the entropic Gromov-Wasserstein on Gaussians \cite{LeEntropicDistributions}.
-Another case is the tree Wasserstein for measures that can be supported on a tree, used mostly in document classification tasks \cite{YamadaApproximatingTrees} as it permits fast comparison of a large number of documents.
-Formally, if the measures $\mu$ and $\nu$ supported on a tree $\mathcal{T} = (\bm{V}, \bm{E})$ whose root is $v_1$, then the closed form tree-Wasserstein distance\cite{YamadaApproximatingTrees} is:
+\marginpar{R3}\rtypo{Recent fundamental investigations have revealed the existence of closed-form solutions for regularized OT on Gaussians \cite{Mallasto2022Entropy-regularizedMeasures},} \rtypo{, the entropic Gromov-Wasserstein on Gaussians \cite{LeEntropicDistributions} and others.} Another case is the tree Wasserstein for measures that can be supported on a tree, used mostly in document classification tasks \cite{YamadaApproximatingTrees} as it permits fast comparison of a large number of documents.

-where $w_v$ is the length of the edge from $v$ to its unique parent node and $\Gamma(v)$ is the set of nodes contained in the subtree of $\mathcal{T}$ rooted at $v \in \bm{V}$.
 Tree-Wasserstein can be computed in linear time with respect to the number of nodes in the tree \cite{SatoFastTree, TakezawaFixedBarycenter}.
 Note that this ignores the computational and storage requirements for transforming measures into trees.
 Noteworthy variants include a sliced version \cite{LeRIKENAIPTree-SlicedDistances} calculated by averaging the Wasserstein distance between the measures using random tree metrics, a fast supervised version that can be trained end-to-end\cite{Takezawa2021SupervisedDistance}, fixed-support Wasserstein Barycenter on a tree \cite{TakezawaFixedBarycenter} and an efficient solver \cite{SatoFastTree} for unbalanced OT with the capability of processing one-million point measures on CPU.